 Hearings must be held in surroundings which allow for quietness and a reasonable degree of confidentiality and safety.
 Whenever possible, the hearings will be held at the facility where the patient is located.
 In any event the hearing will be held as close to the facility as is practicable under the circumstances.
-Hearings may be electronically recorded.
+Hearings may be electronically recorded by the court.